How to Switch from a Non-Tech Background to a Tech Job in New York City

 (Up)

-How feasible is it to switch from a non-tech background to a tech job in New York City?
+How can I switch to a tech job in New York City with a non-tech background?

-What educational resources are available for those interested in transitioning to a tech career in NYC?
+What educational opportunities are available for non-tech professionals in NYC to enter the tech field?

-How important is networking and mentorship when transitioning to a tech career in New York City?
+How important is networking and mentorship in transitioning to a tech career in NYC?

 You may be interested in the following topics as well: